rustwasm/wasm-bindgen/README.md

 * **Designed with the ["Web IDL bindings" proposal][webidl-bindings] in mind.**
   Eventually, there won't be any JavaScript shims between Rust-generated wasm functions and native DOM methods.
-Because the wasm functions are statically type checked, some of those native methods' dynamic type checks should become unnecessary, promising to unlock even-faster-than-JavaScript DOM access.
+Because the Wasm functions are statically type checked, some of those native methods' dynamic type checks should become unnecessary, promising to unlock even-faster-than-JavaScript DOM access.